 - Intermediate filaments (Keratin, Neurofilaments etc. )

-Nucleosomes (Histones) - Nucleosomes (Histones) are responsible for DNA packaging
+Correct answer 1.
+Nucleosomes (Histones) are responsible for DNA packaging in the nucleus.